kennyjanson1/people-counting/README.md

 # People Counting System

-A real-time people counting and analytics system using computer vision, capable of detecting people, classifying gender, and tracking movement across a virtual line.
-Supports both live webcam input and video file uploads with comprehensive statistics.
+A real-time people counting and analytics system using computer vision, capable of detecting people and classifying gender in a single frame.
+Supports live webcam input and photo uploads with comprehensive statistics.

 ## 🌐 Live Deployments